Department of Secondary Education

 Test of Writing Competency

-The Department of English requires that students must pass the Test of Writing Competency to achieve Teacher Candidacy.
+The Department of Secondary Education and K12 Health and Physical Education requires that students must pass the Test of Writing Competency to achieve Teacher Candidacy.
 This requirement is in addition to the others noted on the Educator Preparation Programs page.
-This test is scheduled once per semester and announced in advance by both the Department of English and the Department of Educational Foundations and Policy Studies.
+This test is scheduled once per semester and announced in advance by both the Department of Secondary Education and K12 Health and Physical Education and the Department of Educational Foundations and Policy Studies.
 Students are urged to take the test as early in their program as possible.

 Grades on Required Courses